Cuticle Oil Substitute: Unexpected DIY Solutions for Healthy Nails

 Vitamin E

-Vitamin E is another effective cuticle oil substitute.
-It can help soften the cuticle, regenerate nail growth, and strengthen nails.
 Vitamin E is an essential vitamin found in various oils like olive oil, making it an accessible option for cuticle care.

 To use vitamin E, simply apply it to your cuticles and gently massage it in.